crisalid/Uni-NAS/README.md

 - Logging: Records all actions taken to restore configurations, aiding in troubleshooting and audit trails.
 #Getting Started
 ### Prerequisites
-A Linux system with Samba installed.
+- A Linux system.
-Root or sudo privileges.
+- Root or sudo privileges.